simonw/asgi-proxy-lib/README.md

 The function takes an optional second argument, `log=` - set this to a Python logger, or any object that has `.info(msg)` and `.error(msg)` methods, and the proxy will log information about each request it proxies.

+It also takes a `timeout=` option, which defaults to `None` for no timeout.
+This can be set to a floating point value in seconds to enforce a timeout on requests that are being proxied.

 ## CLI tool

 You can try this module out like so: